ganrad/aks-aspnet-sqldb-rest/README.md

 7. Deploy an **Azure Kubernetes Service** (AKS) cluster.
 Deploy the *Claims API* (`claims-api`) microservice on AKS.
 Test the deployed microservice.
 Complete Section [G].
 8. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized *Claims API* microservice on AKS.
 This task focuses on the **Continuous Deployment** aspect of the DevOps process.
 Complete Section [H].

 This project demonstrates how to use Azure DevOps platform to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
-The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims from a relational data store.
+The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims records from a relational data store.
 The microservice persists all claims records in a Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the sections in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.